rmjohnson12/rmjohnson12.github.io/guessing.md

 Create a Random Number: The program then creates a random number within a certain range.

-Prompt: The user is asked to input thier guess.
+Prompt: The user is asked to input their guess.

 Check if the user's input is valid: